 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Welcome to the career resources guide created by MCC librarians.
 For more information about MCC Library resources, please see our website.
 For help finding articles or books, see Getting Started With Research.

-The credible sources you can see in this guide will be useful for the Career Research Project for MCC Essentials.
+The sources in this guide are useful for all MCC students.

-The document below has information about formatting your paper and citing your sources in APA or MLA style, and the screencast shows you where to find additional resources.
+If you're working on the Career or Transfer Research Project for MCC Essentials, the document below has information about formatting your paper and citing your sources, including websites and interviews, in APA or MLA style, and the screencast shows you where to find additional resources.
 If you need help with citation style or paper formatting, MCC tutors and librarians can help!